Asset Management One

 Asset Management One Co., Ltd. (アセットマネジメントOne株式会社), abbreviated as AM-One, is a Japanese asset management company.
 It is a subsidiary of the Mizuho Financial Group and is one of the largest asset management companies in Asia.
-AM-One acts as one of the investment managers for the Government Pension Investment Fund.
+AM-One acts as one of the investment managers for the Government Pension Investment Fund and is the largest manager of Japanese public pension assets.

 History

-AM-One was formed on October 1, 2016, as a joint venture between Mizuho Financial Group and Dai-ichi Life using the pre-existing asset management units within each company.
+AM-One was formed on 1 October 2016, as a joint venture between Mizuho Financial Group and Dai-ichi Life using the pre-existing asset management units within each company.
 There were four companies which were merged to create AM-One.
 They were DIAM Co, Mizuho Asset Management, Shinko Asset Management, and Asset Management Division of Mizuho Trust & Banking.

 Currently, Mizuho Financial Group holds 70% of the company's shares and 51% of voting rights while Dai-ichi Life holds 30% of the company's shares and 49% of voting rights.

+While initially focused on Japan, the company has expanded its presence to Asia, Europe and America.

 Business overview

 AM-One's investment product range includes: